tadhgboyle/PHP-VirtualHost-Form/README.md

 ## To-Do
 - SSL support via certbot
 - CSS it up ;D
-- Domain validation
+- Domain validation in form
-- `a2ensite` when action is completed
 - redirect to homepage when action is completed